Dental Implants – Boerne, TX

 A small number of implants can be used to replace several teeth at once when attached to a partial denture or bridge.
 This is much more cost-effective versus using implants for each individual tooth, plus these prosthetics are much more stable compared to their removable counterparts.

 With just four to six implants placed along the jawbone, we can bring back an entire row of teeth using a full denture.
 Compared to regular dentures, implant-retained ones restore much more bite strength, plus they can be trusted to stay rock-solid and never shift unexpectedly.

 Because dental implants require a minor oral surgery for the new roots to be placed into the jawbone, many dentists will refer their patients to a specialist for this part of the procedure.
 Dr. Luttrell has over 25 years of experience performing oral surgeries and is pleased to offer this service right in our dental office.
 This all-inclusive approach helps patients save time, money, and stress while rebuilding their smiles.

 Understanding the Cost of Dental Implants

-Dental implants can be a sizeable investment, but they are one that is designed to last for decades.
+Dental implants can be a sizeable investment, but they are designed to last for decades or even a lifetime.
 Thanks to their longevity, the price of getting implants is usually much lower compared to getting a traditional bridge or denture that needs to be replaced every seven to 10 years on average.
 It’s important to note that your dental implant cost will be unique based on your particular situation, and we can outline the price of your treatment and answer any other questions you might have at an in-person consultation.